Can Russell Wilson and the Seahawks offense keep carrying the defense?

 But if they don’t or can’t anytime soon — Adams could be out until after the bye that follows a game against Minnesota next week —- they’ll at least have Wilson and an offense that shows no signs of letting up.

 “We’ve been darn near great, almost perfect in a lot of different ways,’’ Wilson said.
-“But there’s still a lot more room to grow. … there’s difference between streaks and just being in the zone, and I think that we’re definitely in the zone, and I think that we want to stay in that zone, stay locked in.’’
+“But there’s still a lot more room to grow. … there’s a difference between streaks and just being in the zone, and I think that we’re definitely in the zone, and I think that we want to stay in that zone, stay locked in.’’

 Given the defensive struggles, the temptation is to say they’ll need to for a while.
 Conversely, beat the Dolphins and then a game against struggling Minnesota in which Seattle has already been set as a 9.5-point favorite in early lines on Vegas Insider awaits.